 Los Banos is a medium-sized city located in the state of California.
-With a population of 37,457 people and five constituent neighborhoods, Los Banos is the 217th largest community in California.
+With a population of 45,532 people and nine constituent neighborhoods, Los Banos is the 198th largest community in California.

-When you are in Los Banos, you'll notice that it is more blue-collar than most other communities in America.
-40.51% of Los Banos’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Los Banos is a blue-collar town, with 41.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Los Banos is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Los Banos who work in office and administrative support (14.02%), sales jobs (9.45%), and food service (7.80%).
+There are especially a lot of people living in Los Banos who work in sales jobs (11.77%), office and administrative support (10.49%), and farm management occupations (6.74%).

-The per capita income in Los Banos in 2010 was $17,160, which is low income relative to California and the nation.
-This equates to an annual income of $68,640 for a family of four.
+The per capita income in Los Banos in 2018 was $23,021, which is lower middle income relative to California and the nation.
+This equates to an annual income of $92,084 for a family of four.
 However, Los Banos contains both very wealthy and poor people as well.

-Los Banos is a very ethnically-diverse city.
+Los Banos is an extremely ethnically-diverse city.
 The people who call Los Banos home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Los Banos, accounting for 71.38% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Los Banos residents report their race to be White, followed by Asian.
-Los Banos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 69.61% of the city’s residents.
-Important ancestries of people in Los Banos include German, Italian, Irish, and English.
+Important ancestries of people in Los Banos include Portuguese, German, Italian, Irish, and English.

-The most common language spoken in Los Banos is English.
-Other important languages spoken here include Spanish and Portuguese.
+The most common language spoken in Los Banos is Spanish.
+Other important languages spoken here include English and Portuguese.